ludwig-ai/ludwig-docs/src/docs/user_guide.md

 name: sequence_csv_column_name
 type: sequence
 encoder: rnn
-tied_weights: null
+tied_weights: None
 representation: dense
 embedding_size: 256
-embeddings_on_cpu: false
+embeddings_on_cpu: False
-pretrained_embeddings: null
+pretrained_embeddings: None
-embeddings_trainable: true
+embeddings_trainable: True
 num_layers: 1
 cell_type: rnn
 state_size: 256
-bidirectional: false
+bidirectional: False
-dropout: false
+dropout: False
-initializer: null
+initializer: None
-regularize: true
+regularize: True
 reduce_output: sum
 ```

 #### CNN RNN Encoder

 The cnn rnn encoder works by first mapping the input integer sequence `b x s` (where `b` is the batch size and `s` is the length of the sequence) into a sequence of embeddings, then it passes the embedding through a stack of convolutional layers (by default 2), that is followed by a stack of recurrent layers (by default 1), followed by a reduce operation that by default only returns the last output, but can perform other reduce functions.
-If you want to output the full `b x s x h` where `h` is the size of the output of the last rnn layer, you can specify `reduce_output: null`.
+If you want to output the full `b x s x h` where `h` is the size of the output of the last rnn layer, you can specify `reduce_output: None`.

 ```
        +------+